 - Keyword Research is critical when starting out.
 This article will help you to understand the value of keywords, where the greatest opportunities lie, and help you focus your efforts.
 “Keywords” aren’t just catch-phrases—they reflect what’s on your potential customers’ minds, and from what angle you can best compete for those customers.
 Start with this important step.

 - Create a solid body of original, quality content relevant to your readers that addresses questions, needs, and concerns.
 This is job #1.
 Without quality content, the challenge of creating traffic (and rankings) turns a hill into Mt.
 Everest!

 - Come up with a plan to create quality, compelling, helpful, original content on a regular basis.
 Does somebody work for you that can update the blog on your new website twice a week using keywords relevant to your industry?

 Want to find a good ghost writer to write for you?
-Wish you could jot down a blog post about your business in an email real quick and have somebody ‘clean it up’ and post it on your blog and on social media site?
-We do all of these for our clients here at Saw Web Marketing.
+Wish you could jot down a blog post about your business in an email quickly and have somebody ‘clean it up’ and post it on your blog and on social media site?
+We can complete these important tasks for our clients here at Saw Web Marketing.